faruk-guler/faruk-guler.github.io/_posts/2022-04-21-who-included-a-computer-in-the-domain.md

 ---
 layout: post
-title: Who included a computer in the domain?
+title: Who included a computer in the domain
 date: 2022-05-14 07:10
 author: faruk-guler
 comments: true